 When looking for a bookie, find a provider that works for you.
 You want a bookie who provides several popular payment getaways for convenient deposits and withdrawals.
 The betting website should also be easy on the eye and easy to navigate.

-One of the advantages of betting on the Chepstow racing events online is that you have plenty of time and internet resources to pick your winner.
+One of the advantages of online betting is that you have plenty of time and internet resources to pick your winner.
 And you can do this from anywhere on your phone or PC.

 Chepstow is the closest railway station to the racecourse.
 This station is serviced by stations from various cities across the country.
 These are the likes of Cheltenham and Newport.
 If you are coming from any of these cities, you will alight at the Chepstow train station and proceed to the racecourse.

-To get to the Chepstow racing ground by road, take A466.
+To get to get there by road, take A466.
 Leave this lane at the M4 west junction 21 or junction 23.
 Once you exit this road, you will join M48.
 Look out for the signposts and they will lead you to the racecourse.

-Flying to Chepstow is not straightforward.
+Flying to the racecourse is not straightforward.
 Racegoers need to first land at Cardiff or Bristol before proceeding to Chepstow.
-It is therefore best to travel to Chepstow by either road or rail.
+It is therefore best to travel by either road or rail.